-The results of laboratory testing indicate that the on-site soils possess saturated resistivities of 1,273 and 2,077 ohm-cm, and pH values of 8.8 and 9.5.
-The soils possess redox potentials of 134 and 136 mV and sulfide concentrations of 5.7 and 6.3 mg/kg.
+The results of laboratory testing indicate that the tested samples of the near-surface soils possess saturated resistivities ranging from 1,675 to 3,484 ohm-cm, and pH values ranging from 7.0 to 8.3.
+The soils possess redox potentials of ranging from 135 to 233 mV and sulfide concentrations ranging of up to 1.0 mg/kg.
 These test results have been evaluated in accordance with guidelines published by the Ductile Iron Pipe Research Association (DIPRA).
 The DIPRA guidelines consist of a point system by which characteristics of the soils are used to quantify the corrosivity characteristics of the site.
 Resistivity, pH, sulfide concentration, redox potential, and moisture content are the five factors that enter into the evaluation procedure.
 Based on these factors, the on-site soils are considered to be mildly to moderately corrosive to ferrous pipes.
 Therefore, corrosion protection is expected to be required for cast iron or ductile iron pipes.

 Based on American Concrete Institute (ACI) Publication 318 Building Code Requirements for Structural Concrete and Commentary, reinforced concrete that is exposed to external sources of chlorides requires corrosion protection for the steel reinforcement contained within the concrete.

 ACI 318 defines concrete exposed to moisture and an external source of chlorides as "severe" or exposure category C2.
 ACI 318 does not clearly define a specific chloride concentration at which contact with the adjacent soil will constitute a "C2" or severe exposure.
-However, the Caltrans

-Memo to Designers 10-5, Protection of Reinforcement Against Corrosion Due to Chlorides, Acids and Sulfates, dated June 2010, indicates that soils possessing chloride concentrations greater than 500 mg/kg are considered to be corrosive to reinforced concrete.
-The results of the laboratory testing indicate chloride concentrations of 12.5 and 15.9 mg/kg.
+However, the Caltrans Memo to Designers 10-5, Protection of Reinforcement Against Corrosion Due to Chlorides, Acids and Sulfates, dated June 2010, indicates that soils possessing chloride concentrations greater than 500 mg/kg are considered to be corrosive to reinforced concrete.
+The results of the laboratory testing indicate chloride concentrations ranging from 17.9 to 62.2 mg/kg.
 Although the soils contain some chlorides, we do not expect that the chloride concentrations of the tested soils are high enough to constitute a "severe" or C2 chloride exposure.
 Therefore, a chloride exposure category of C1 is considered appropriate for this site.

 Nitrates present in soil can be corrosive to copper tubing at concentrations greater than 50 mg/kg.
-The tested samples possess nitrate concentrations of 2.5 and 2.7 mg/kg.
-Based on the test results, the on-site soils are not considered to be corrosive to copper pipe.
+The tested samples possess nitrate concentrations ranging from 0.2 to 89.4 mg/kg.
+Based on the test results, the on-site soils are considered to be corrosive to copper pipe.

-It should be noted that SCG does not practice in the field of corrosion engineering.
-Therefore, the client may wish to contact a corrosion engineer to provide a more thorough evaluation.
+Since SCG does not practice in the area of corrosion engineering, we recommend that the client contact a corrosion engineer to provide a more thorough evaluation.